AeriusOhara/Blade-and-soul-Mod-Manager-ish/README.md

 # Blade-and-soul-Mod-Manager-ish
 Hi!
-Thanks for your interest in my BnS Mod Manger-ish.
+Thanks for your interest in my BnS Mod Manager-ish.

 Step 1:
 First of all, make sure the "Blade and Soul Mod Manager-ish.exe" is in its own folder, because it will create 2 folders for itself!